 The Company is 87.885% owned by FEMI.
-The company is not dependent on any transaction with and/or related parties.
+The Company obtains its financial support from its Parent Company as and when it is needed.

 The Company business does not require any patents, trademarks, copyrights, licenses, franchises, concessions or royalty agreements.
 Instead the Company has substantial investment in corporations (e.g. the MRTC) that have concession agreements with the government, specifically agreements with the DOTC under the Build Operate and Transfer Law ('BOT Law').
 Under the BLT Agreement with DOTC, the MRTC designed, financed, built, completed and leased a light rail transit system (LRTS) operating from North Avenue to Taft Avenue, connecting approximately 16.8 kilometers with 13 stations.
 The MRTC completed the said LRTS in June 2000.
 As provided under the BLT Agreement, upon completion of the LRTS, the DOTC operates the same and pays MRTC guaranteed rental fees for a period of twenty five (25) years from date of completion (until 2025).
 The rental fees are used to pay debt to foreign funders, equity rental payments to stockholders of MRTC to guarantee a fifteen percent (15%) net economic return.